ctappy/packer-io-dotnetcore/README.md

 ## Notes

-If you add in a ssh key, I believe, digital ocean will change all of the `PasswordAuthentication yes` to `PasswordAuthentication no`.
+If you add in a ssh key, digital ocean will change all of the `PasswordAuthentication yes` to `PasswordAuthentication no`.
 To enable sftp ssh into the server edit the last `PasswordAuthentication no` to `PasswordAuthentication yes` in the file `/etc/ssh/sshd_config`, restart